AgrimChoudhary/web-wedding-invitation-42/AUTOMATIC_ACCEPTANCE_FIX.md

   hasResponded: false,
   accepted: false
 };

+// Fixed PostMessage handling:
+guestStatus: payload.status === 'submitted' ? 'submitted' : 'invited',

+// Fixed hasResponded value:
+hasResponded: Boolean(platformData?.guestStatus === 'submitted'),
 ```

 ## Result
 Now guests must explicitly click the "Accept Invitation" button to accept the invitation.
-The RSVP status will only change from "invited" to "accepted" when the user takes action, not automatically from URL parameters.
+The RSVP status will only change from "invited" to "accepted" when the user takes action, not automatically from:
+- URL parameters
+- Platform PostMessage data
+- Structured data parameters

 ## Testing
 To test the fix: